ArunSridharanDevOps/terraform_pivotal_om/README.md

-Bash scripts to pull together all worlds used to automated the deployment of Pivotal on Google Cloud Platform.
+Simple Bash scripts to automate the deployment of Pivotal on Google Cloud Platform.

 What these scripts will do:
 1) create_bastion.sh will deploy a bastion host and bucket used as a control point to deploy Pivotal.